oussama95boussaid/Lane_Finding_Project/README.md

 <img src ="output_images/hist-of-binary-image.png">

-After the initial line is detected, we can continue searching for the new location of the lane line starting in the area where the current line was detected. (function **search_next_Lane()**)

 Then, I iteratively create some bounding boxes (in green) and add the position of each pixels inside them to be part of the line.
 The center of the next box is the average x position of all of the pixels in the current box.
 That position is shown by the blue line.